Where do Rescue Yorkies come from?

 What are we looking for:

-- We are looking for the most loving homes for our dogs and will always take them in again if it doesn't work out for some reason.
+We are looking for the most loving homes for our dogs and will always take them in again if it doesn't work out for some reason.
 These little creatures are usually extremely attention seeking and demand a lot of your time and are not always suitable to be an only dog if left at home when the owner is at work.
+Apply to adopt here.